data-8/kubeadm-bootstrap/README.md

    sudo ./install-kubeadm.bash
    ```

-   This installs kubeadm, a supported version of docker and sets up the
+   This installs `kubeadm`, a supported version of docker and sets up the
    appropriate storage driver options for docker.

 4. Setup the node!
 Copy the `kubeadm join` command you got as output